 - No clutter mess – Keep everything nice and tidy as we want to prevent dust from piling on the objects.
 Whether is toys, books, clothes, towels, or bedding, store inside a container box or wardrobe.
 That way the loose fibers or lint will still be contained inside rather than being airborne out in the open.
 Also, it will be much easier for you to vacuum the floor rather than having to bypass the clutter.

 - Vacuum daily/ once a week – The more you vacuum, the less chance settled dust will be disturbed and becomes airborne.
 If you have carpet or floor rug at home, you will need to vacuum daily as carpet is a notorious dust magnet.
 Otherwise, vacuum weekly from top to bottom particularly on the top shelf, staircase, and corner edge.
 Use the extension to vacuum hard to reach places like ceiling fan, plaster ceiling, door frame, and curtain.
-We recommend investing in a HEPA vacuum cleaner that can trap microscopic particles linked with dust.
+We recommend investing in a HEPA vacuum cleaner that can trap microscopic particles as small as 0.3 microns.
+Turn on an air purifier to capture dust that has been stirred back in the air.

 - Mop the floors – The best way to stop dust from being reintroduced by in the air is by mopping the floor.
 Not only you can target the leftover dust you missed out, it will also remove stains and grime that have been collected since your last mop.
 One should mop the floor just after the weekly vacuuming so there is less dust getting in the way.